Providing support and encouragement for first and second–year teachers.

 How BEST Works

 First-year teachers from participating consortium districts are to complete the Letter of Agreement and compensation packet to be eligible for a stipend.
 Additional information about requirements to receive the stipend will be sent to participating Year 1 teachers.
-Please contact Malena Goerl if you need the letter of agreement or compensation packet for 2017-2018.
+Please contact Malena Goerl with questions regarding compensation paperwork.

 Second-Year Teachers and Mentors

-Second-year teachers and mentors should contact Malena Goerl, firstname.lastname@example.org, for paperwork specific to your district’s program.
+Second-year teachers and mentors should contact Malena Goerl for compensation paperwork specific to your district’s program.

 - Available for all participants